citizensadvice/fluentd-docker/README.md

-# CA Fluentd docker image for use with AWS Beanstalk
+# CA Fluentd docker image

-This setup extends the official [fluent/fluent image](https://hub.docker.com/r/fluent/fluentd/) and is tailored for use with the ElasticBeanstalk's multi-container platform.
+This setup extends the official [fluent/fluent image](https://hub.docker.com/r/fluent/fluentd/) and is tailored for use with the ElasticBeanstalk's multi-container platform and EKS.

 ## Usage